More Storms, More Heat & More Humidity Ahead

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- ***A FIRST ALERT DAY will be in effect for strong to severe storms and extreme heat for Monday, Tuesday and Wednesday***

 The forecast this week calls for daily rain chances, with several rounds of strong, possibly severe storms moving through the region over the next 48 to 72 hours.
 That, combined with hot and humid air over the plains and Midwest could make for a challenging forecast.
-At this point, we should see several dry hours this evening, followed by another round of showers and storms late night, mainly north and east.
-The severity will depend on any additional boundaries left behind from the morning storms.
+At this point, we should see several dry hours this evening, followed by another round of showers and storms approaching from the north late night.
+Storms moving out of Minnesota and into the northern parts of our viewing area this evening have the potential to become strong to severe.
+This will mainly be in areas along and north of Highway 30, with hail, lightning, gusty winds and heavy rain as the main threats.
+A SEVERE THUNDERSTORM WATCH remains in effect for those areas until 3 AM.
 Sunshine, heat and humidity return Tuesday, with highs in the 90′s to near 100 degrees.
 The heat index will likely hit 105 to 110+.
 Another round of storms will move through Tuesday evening into Wednesday, with a MARGINAL to SLIGHT risk for severe weather.
 Off and on storm chances continue through Friday.

-TONIGHT: Partly cloudy with a chance for showers and thunderstorms overnight, mainly east.
+TONIGHT: Partly cloudy with a chance for showers and thunderstorms overnight, mainly north and east.
 Low: 75°.
 Wind: S 5-15 mph.

 TUESDAY NIGHT: Partly cloudy with a chance for showers and thunderstorms overnight.
 Low: 75°.